John Gillen - Author | Last Updated: 11th March 2022

 While January may have supported your intentions, it’s easy to see how habits can slip once the countdown returns to 0.
 Be easy on yourself, while acknowledging your problems and considering ongoing support.

 Staying sober for the average person is doable.
 However, for some, remaining sober can be a significant challenge, requiring some lifestyle changes.
 If you’re struggling, utilise the above steps and learn how to stay sober once dry January is over and its mass campaign of support.
-Alternatively consider professional support with the intentions to make sober living the norm for you.
+Alternatively consider professional support with the intention to make sober living the norm for you.